 Judith E. Allanson, MB ChB, FRCP, FRCPC, FCCMG, is the Co-director of GEC-KO.
 She is a Professor of Pediatrics at the University of Ottawa and retired Clinical Geneticist at Children’s Hospital of Eastern Ontario.
 She received her MB ChB degree from Liverpool Medical School and completed her Fellowship in Medical Genetics at the University of British Columbia.
 She is co-editor of a book on management of common genetic syndromes.

 June C. Carroll, MD, CCFP, FCFP, is the Co-director of GEC-KO.
 She holds the Sydney G. Frankfort Chair in Family Medicine and is a Professor and Clinician Scientist in the Department of Family and Community Medicine at University of Toronto.
-She practices family medicine at the Ray D. Wolfe Department of Family Medicine at Mount Sinai Hospital in Toronto.
+She practices family medicine at the Ray D. Wolfe Department of Family Medicine at Mount Sinai Hospital, Sinai Health System, in Toronto.
 Dr. Carroll is the Vice-Chair of the Ontario Genetics Advisory Committee, Health Quality Ontario, member of the Consultation and Advisory Group for Genetics for the Ontario Ministry of Health and Long-Term Care and Chair of the Prenatal Screening Ontario Program Education Task Force.